sgf201/autosar-2/CAN.md

 ## Caution!
-    Port can be created by imported CAN message, but DataType is not updated automatically So it could be possible to mismatch between data and port occur
+    Port can be created by imported CAN message, but DataType is not updated automatically So it could be possible that mismatch between data and port occur Should check Interface, Port, DataType

 ## E2E